ObaidaAmmar/Youtube-Clone/README.md

 Responsive Youtube Clone Project - Pure HTML & CSS

-All icons and images used belong to thier original author
+All icons and images used belong to their original author